How To Choose, Apply & Remove Mascara

 Step 4.
 Repeat with a few more coats until you have achieved the desired look.
 Allow each coat to dry before reapplying to prevent clumps.

-Step 6.
+Step 5.
+Run a mascara comb over your lashes to remove any clumps.
 Clean up any smudges with a Q-tip.

 How To Remove Mascara